A Guide to Protecting Your Car Battery During Rainy Season

 4. Replace Your Battery in Time

 There will come a time when you have to seek a change car battery service.
 Keep in mind that your car battery has a limited useful life.
 Corrosion can set in on the battery terminals because of gas evaporation, but in the case of the terminal cables, they often lack rust-proof materials.
 This reason is why you will eventually have to replace the battery.
 A simple fix can be investing in sturdier and more reliable cables, but that will only delay the inevitable.
-You have to check the manufacturer’s recommendation regarding the life of your battery and when you should change it.
+Although there are few key warning signs that indicates a need of car battery replacement, a slow start of car engine, check engine light is on, that means battery is slowing down, a misshapen battery case, an old battery, a bad smell these are some signs that shows a your car battery needs a replacement.
+If you are in Singapore and looking for car battery replacement service in Singapore then you can contact us.

 5. Invest in a Battery Charger